Chart Color Schemes

 Bringelly has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified a total of 33 projects that may impact the area.
-Notable projects include Bradfield City Centre, 40 The Retreat Bradfield Mixed-use Development, Birling Estate, and Kemps Creek Energy Storage Facility.
-The following list details those most likely to be relevant.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch identified 33 projects potentially impacting the area.
+Notable ones include Bradfield City Centre, 40 The Retreat Bradfield Mixed-use Development, Birling Estate, and Kemps Creek Energy Storage Facility.
+Below is a list detailing those likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.